Error estimation in current noisy quantum computers: The error probability in three representative quantum circuits

 \subsection{The Grover's algorithm}

 The Grover's algorithm, developed by Lov Grover in 1996, is a quantum search algorithm that can greatly improve the efficiency of searching through a large dataset.
 In classical algorithms, searching for an element that satisfies a certain property typically requires $O(N)$ searches, where N is the size of the dataset.
-The Grover's algorithm, on the other hand, can perform this search in $O(N^{1/2})$ iterations, making it exponentially faster than classical algorithms.
+The Grover's algorithm, on the other hand, can perform this search in $O(N^{1/2})$ iterations, making it exactly (and not only asymptotically) optimal \cite{zalka1999grover}.

 The Grover's algorithm can be used to find elements that satisfy a wide range of properties, not just simple ones.
 It can be applied to search for a specific number in a list of numbers, for example.
-The algorithm will output the number with high probability if it is present in the list, and low probability if it is not.
-To determine the algorithm's performance, the fidelity, which is the degree of similarity between the desired output and the actual output, can be used as a measure.
+The algorithm will output the target number with a high probability if it is present in the list, and a low probability if it is not.
+To determine the algorithm's performance, the probability of finding the target element can be used as a measure.

 It is also worth noting that the Grover's algorithm can only be used on unstructured databases and it's more efficient than classical algorithms when the number of solutions is smaller than the size of the data set.
 The algorithm is also known as the quantum search algorithm with quadratic speedup.
 Details of the quantum circuit are provided in \ref{appgrover}.